Choosing a Medicare drug plan (Medicare Part D) requires evaluating more factors than just the cost of the monthly premium.Read more

 As Medicare premiums rise, a Medicare Advantage plan can seem like an attractive option.
 But if you are considering switching from traditional Medicare to a Medicare Advantage plan, you need to know what to look for.

 Cost.
 Since Medicare Advantage plans are offered by private insurers, the cost of the plan varies depending on where you live.
 While Medicare Advantage plans usually have lower premiums than paying for traditional Medicare plus a Medigap plan, they can have higher deductibles and co-pays, especially for expensive care like cancer treatment.
 You need to take these out-of-pocket costs into account.
-Medicare Advantage plans do have a cap on out-of-pocket costs, while traditional Medicare does not, but that cap can be quite high.
+Medicare Advantage plans have a cap on out-of-pocket costs, while traditional Medicare does not, but that cap can be quite high.
 Check the annual maximum out-of-pocket costs for the plan.
 If you have a high level of health costs, a low out-of-pocket maximum may be the best option.

 Doctors and other providers.
 Traditional Medicare does not have any restrictions on which provider you use (as long as the provider accepts Medicare), but Medicare Advantage plans are HMOs and PPOs, meaning that not every doctor who accepts Medicare will accept the plan’s insurance.
 With an HMO, if you visit a doctor outside of the network, you will likely have to pay out of pocket (except in an emergency).
 With a PPO, you can usually see any doctor you want, but you will pay less for an in-network doctor.
 You will want to check if your doctor and hospital are part of the plan’s network.
 The best way to do this is to call your doctor’s office to confirm.

 Prescription drugs.
 Most Medicare Advantage plans include prescription drug coverage, so you should check to make sure the plan covers all the medications you take.
-You should also check if you need any special authorizations for any of your medications or if there any limits on the amount you can get.
+You should also check if you need any special authorizations for any of your medications or if there are any limits on the amount you can get.
 Other questions include whether your pharmacy is a preferred provider and whether you can get prescriptions by mail.

 Quality of care.
 The Medicare Plan Finder includes a rating system that measures how well the plan manages health screenings and chronic conditions as well as how many customer complaints it receives, among other things.
-The ratings aren’t perfect, but they can give you an idea of plan’s quality.
+The ratings aren’t perfect, but they can give you an idea of the plan’s quality.